Last Updated: June 2026

 The second function is psychic and emotional boundary-setting.
 When working with black tourmaline, practitioners describe a felt sense of perimeter rather than armor — less like being locked behind walls and more like having a clear edge to the self.
 It does not numb emotional responsiveness; it filters what enters.
 This is the distinction that makes it particularly useful for empaths and energetically sensitive people who find heavier protection stones isolating.

 The third is root chakra grounding.
 Black tourmaline connects to Muladhara, the base chakra at the base of the spine, which governs physical security, stability, and presence.
 Research in contemplative science, including studies reviewed by the Center for Contemplative Mind in Society, suggests that grounding practices directly influence the nervous system's capacity to regulate threat response — a finding practitioners intuitively describe when they report black tourmaline reducing anxiety without sedation.
-See our chakra stone guide for the full energetic framework.
+See our guide to what is a chakra for the full energetic framework.

 These three functions — environmental protection, energetic boundary-setting, and grounding — operate simultaneously rather than separately.
 That simultaneity is what makes black tourmaline the most practical daily-wear protection stone for most practitioners.